reuters-graphics/svelte-scroller/README.md

 # svelte-scroller ([demo](https://svelte.dev/repl/76846b7ae27b3a21becb64ffd6e9d4a6?version=3))

-A scroller component for Svelte apps.
+A scroller component for Svelte apps that is modified for the Reuters Graphics rig.

 ## Installation